-There is often a paradox in the conventional medicine’s dealing with thyroid disease.
+There is often a paradox in conventional medicine’s dealing with thyroid disease.
 What I see from my perspective as a Naturopathic Doctor is that thyroid conditions are largely under-diagnosed and over-medicated.

 It is my goal over the next series of blogs to help you understand how this is by educating you on all things thyroid-related.
-This includes the very basics of thyroid anatomy and physiology to create a foundational understanding, the details of testing and evaluating thyroid conditions (and why standards-of-care here are inadequate), the highlights of the main categories of thyroid disease (Hashimoto’s, Grave’s and primary hypothyroidism) and, finally, a functional naturopathic approach to addressing these conditions.
+This includes the very basics of thyroid anatomy and physiology to create a foundational understanding, the details of testing and evaluating thyroid conditions (and why standards-of-care here are inadequate), the highlights of the main categories of thyroid disease (Hashimoto’s, Grave’s, and primary hypothyroidism) and, finally, a functional naturopathic approach to addressing these conditions.

 Sometimes it feels like thyroid issues are the core of my practice.
 Nearly every day I see a patient with Hashimoto’s, Grave’s, or hypothyroidism.
-This isn’t really surprising because the American Thyroid Association (ATA) estimates that nearly 20 million Americans have a thyroid condition – and this even is with the inadequate screening labs most practitioners use to evaluate thyroid function.
+This isn’t all that surprising because the American Thyroid Association (ATA) estimates that nearly 20 million Americans have a thyroid condition – and this even is with the inadequate screening labs most practitioners use to evaluate thyroid function.
 There are many more individuals suffering from thyroid-related conditions that go undiagnosed and, therefore, untreated.

 What is the thyroid gland?
 Where is it?
 Can I feel it?

-The thyroid gland is a part of your endocrine system so it makes and responds to a variety of hormones.
+The thyroid gland is a part of your endocrine system, so it makes and responds to a variety of hormones.
 It is shaped a bit like a butterfly, is located in your neck, and can weigh anywhere between 20 and 60 grams (which is about the weight of 4 to 12 US nickel coins).
 You can find it by holding your head in a neutral position and running your finger down the front of your neck.
-Just before the midway point you will feel a prominent band of cartilage.
+Just before the midway point, you will feel a prominent band of cartilage.
 The central portion of your thyroid is a thin piece of tissue just below this.
 If you hold your trachea (the tube you are feeling) with your thumb and pointer finger, you will essentially be feeling your thyroid.
 You don’t feel anything?
 Good!
 A normal thyroid gland shouldn’t be easy to feel by the inexperienced.

 Your thyroid gland produces two types of thyroid hormones: triiodothyronine (T3) and thyroxine (T4).
 T3 and T4 are utilized by every tissue in your body and can therefore impact the function of essentially every organ because they regulate the metabolism of your cells.
 Looking at the range of symptoms a person can experience if thyroid function is too high or too low helps us appreciate how important thyroid hormones are to the functioning of all of our cells.